 - Search input is normally a description of the invention or an outline application, although it is possible to use a patent or application number instead.

-- Automatic identification of all terminology in the search document.
+- The program performs automatic identification of all terminology in the search document.

 - Searching on all those terms; in a full patent this can be over 2000 terms.

-- Results ranked by number of search terms found in the full patent.
+- Results are ranked by number of search terms found in the full patent.

 - Filters can be applied for classification codes or parts of patents.

-- Extended report giving primary classification, assignee and title in addition to the patent number and date of publication.
+- The report now gives primary CPC classification, assignee and title in addition to the patent number and date of publication, now together with abstract and first claim.

 - Comparison of each matched patent with the search document.